MultiSafepay/docs/content/payments/features/manual-capture/_index.md

 - VISA: 7 days
 - Mastercard and Maestro: 30 days

-After expiration, the issuer can cancel the authorization and the funds are returned to the customer’s account.
+After expiration, the issuer can cancel the authorization.

 ## Activation